jellyfin-archive/jellyfin-docs/general/clients/codecs.md

 <sup>2</sup>MKV containers can hold nearly any codec, but are not compatible with streaming in Firefox and will remux.

-<sup>3</sup>MKV containers are improperly labeled as webM in Firefox during playback.
+<sup>3</sup>MKV containers are improperly labeled as WebM in Firefox during playback.